Aman0441/projects/README.md

 Diwali Sales Analysis - https://github.com/Aman0441/projects/blob/main/diwali%20sales%20data.ipynb

 Aim - In this project our goal is to find the diwali sales of country on the different parameters like state wise ,gender wise , age wise, and find the that which industry earn more this diwali like clothes, IT, Sports etc. .In this project i upload data set in the juternotebook and then apply different libraries and function , charts and analysis our dataset.

+Student_Score Data Analysis - https://github.com/Aman0441/projects/blob/main/student_score.ipynb

+Aim - Here we find the student score and analysis what are the situations in which student score increase or decrease.In this project we use differents library and statistical function which give us an exact report form the data.